 What do you enjoy the most about your current role?

 My current role as Welfare Officer feels like an extension of my racing career.
 I love that I am still around the industry but able to give something back to those working in the industry.
-I really enjoy helping people and I hope I can make a positive difference
+I really enjoy helping people and I hope I can make a positive difference to their lives.

 What advice would you give to someone who is looking to progress their career further in racing?